-Multipath allows you to configure multiple I/O paths between server nodes and storage arrays into a single device.
-These I/O paths are physical SAN connections that can include separate cables, switches, and controllers.
+Device mapper multipathing (which we will refer to as multipath) allows you to configure multiple input/output (I/O) paths between server nodes and storage arrays into a single device.
+These I/O paths are physical storage area network (SAN) connections that can include separate cables, switches, and controllers.

-Multipathing aggregates the I/O paths, creating a new device that consists of the aggregated paths.
+Multipathing aggregates the I/O paths, creating a new device that consists of those aggregated paths.
 This chapter provides an introduction and a high-level overview of multipath.